metamn/shopledge/_posts/2012-05-29-key-metrics-of-an-ecommerce-site.md

 * A high conversion rate your energies spent on marketing and product creation are multiplied.

-* A low conversion rate no matter how good your products are and how much traffic you drive to your site &mdash; your sales will be modest.
+* Low conversion rate no matter how good your products are and how much traffic you drive to your site &mdash; your sales will be modest.

 <table id="conversion-rate" class="desktop">